Teamwork Makes the Dream Work

 - Build Connection and Collaboration.
 Remember that team conflict is natural and healthy if you’ve worked on building team trust, open communication and transparency.

 - Evaluate Comprehension.
-Know what training, coaching and support your team members need to be able to be their best.
+Know what training, coaching and support your team members need to be able to be their best and do active team building from that knowledge.

 I’ve been teaching the 5 C’s to teams working side by side in an office and teams spread out virtually around the globe.
 I’m happy to report that these steps have created happier team members, better team results and an overall more connected workplace 00 realizing the saying ‘teamwork makes the dream work.’
 I know that they can do the same for you.

 And yes, the irony is not lost on me.
 I’ve spent the last 15 years working with hundreds of corporate teams, helping them connect, collaborate and communicate better.
 I’ve witnessed first-hand the behaviors that build trust and the behaviors that destroy it in the blink of an eye.
-I’ve worked with teams that have achieved extraordinary accomplishments.
+I’ve worked with teams that have achieved extraordinary accomplishments and helped team building to get that dream team.

 I am so proud to be a part of this publication and share this story.
 I believe it is a common dilemma for women in particular.
 For many of us, it was equal parts exciting and terrifying making the leap from individual team member to manager/supervisor/team leader.
 My hope is that my story will inspire other women in a similar situation.